-- The Health and Safety at Work etc Act 1974.
+- Health and Safety at Work etc Act 1974.

-- The Control of Substances Hazardous to Health Regulations (COSHH) 2002
+- Control of Substances Hazardous to Health Regulations (COSHH) 2002

-- The Management of Health and Safety Regulations 1999
+- Management of Health and Safety Regulations 1999

-- The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR)
+- Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR)

 Health and Safety (Sharp Instruments in Healthcare) Regulations 2013

-These Regulations implement the EU Council Directive 2010/32/EU on the prevention of sharps injuries in the hospital and healthcare sector.
+These Regulations (PDF) - Portable Document Format implement the EU Council Directive 2010/32/EU on the prevention of sharps injuries in the hospital and healthcare sector.

 The Regulations only apply to employers, contractors and workers in the healthcare sector.
-NHS Trusts/Boards, independent healthcare businesses and other employers whose main activity is the management, organisation and provision of healthcare will be subject to the Regulations.
+NHS Trusts/Boards, independent healthcare businesses and other employers whose main activity is the management, organisation and provision of healthcare will be subject to the ‘Sharps Regulations’.